Updated for 2021

 The knowledge for his Florida back roads travel site came as a “free” by-product of his profession, and slowly grew over 3 or 4 decades.

 What kind of “accidental” knowledge have you acquired in your life?
 Perhaps there’s a wealth of valuable information right under your nose.
 You just need to look at it from a business perspective.
-If you need help discovering your hidden bonanza of knowledge, talk to our Advisors.
-They are happy to help.
+If you need help discovering your hidden bonanza of knowledge, signup for our Retirement Business Mini Course.

 2. What was your goal when you first started your website?
 Has this goal changed over time?